Kaiapoi Island

 Jet boating - Speed uplift applies west of SH1.
 See recreational boating for more.

-Kayaking - popular get out spot, between the bridges.
+Kayaking - popular get-out spot, between the bridges.
 See recreational boating for more.

 Please note the activities are separated so there is always plenty of space for a quiet picnic away from more noisy activities.

+Māori called the island Te Rakai a Hewa ‘the adornment of the deluded one’.
+The island was important spiritually and as an educational site.
 Te Tupapaku, now known as Courtenay Stream, ran through the island.
 Here, local Maori laid their dead with the ona upoko (head) staked to the bank and the tupapaku (body of the deceased) in the water.
-Eels would strip flesh from the body and the bones were later buried in sand dunes or caves.
+Eels would strip flesh from the body and the bones were later buried in dunes or caves.

 In the early 1850s, European settlers were moving into North Canterbury.
 In 1854, a pastoral lease of 5000 acres of the island was taken by William Smith.
 The lease was transferred to George Day and then became known as Day’s Run.
 As settlement on the northeast corner of the island grew, the town and island became known as Kaiapoi, named after the pā located nearby, at present-day Woodend.